 The poem opens to tell something of Beowulf, a prince of the Geats of southern Sweden.

-In the second part the hero goes to Denmark, where a king's mead hall often is ravaged at night by a monster, not any drunk Danes.
+In the second part the hero goes to Denmark, where a king's mead hall often is ravaged at night by a monster among Danes.
 The young Beowulf comes to the rescue.
 He grapples with the monster and its mother too, and kills both.
-It makes the Danes glad.
+That makes the Danes glad.